ingram1107/zettel-notes/lit/@Meyer2005.md

 - [ ] Item 44: Factor parameter-independent code out of templates
 - [ ] Item 53: Pay attention to compiler warnings

-# Use traits classes for information inside templates
+# Item 47: Use traits classes for information inside templates

 [Iterator](../202202241727.md) could be classified into *input iterator* (move forward only and read only), *output iterator* (move forward only and write